Forbes Road: Following Forbes' Road

 West of Ligonier, US 30 parallels Loyalhanna Creek through the water gap in Chestnut Ridge—the last major obstacle on the road to Fort Duquesne.
 Forbes' Road unexpectedly turns south on Four Mile Run, then up and over the 700-foot hill on Youngstown Ridge Road.
 What occasioned this detour is uncertain.
 Possibly fear of ambush through the steep terrain was a concern, or the gap may have been impassable due to heavy rains, mud, and water-bourne detritus.
 Briggs suggests that a waterlogged gully on Youngstown Ridge may be a remnant of Forbes' Road.

 North and west of Youngstown-Latrobe, much speculation again prevailed on establishing the early track.
 Following Youngstown Ridge Road to Arnold Palmer Drive to Clearview seems the most likely path.
 North on Lloyd Run (SR 981), then left on Monastery Drive to a traffic circle, then north on St. Vincent Drive seems the best approximation of the early track.
 Then west at Unity Cemetery Road, followed by north at McCullough Road.
 McCullough becomes Saxman Road, then joins Latrobe Crabtree Road north to Bovard Luxor Road.
 West on Bovard Luxor, then north again on Cemetery Road, west on Calvary Hill Road (CR 1032), briefly south on New Alexandria (US 119), then west on Old Forbes Road (again, CR 1032), clinging to the ridge tops for a few miles to the site of the "three redoubts" encampment of 1758.
 A historical marker at Old Hannastown declares the next two miles "certainly along the original Forbes Road."
 (To the north on Fire Station Road is the village of Forbes Road and Hannastown, probably named for later iterations of the original trace.)

 Forbes Road (CR1032) continues west until the modern SR 66 interrupts its path.
 A quick detour south on Forbes Trail Road, then west beneath SR 66, finds Old Rt 66 (and likely the early Forbes Road) heading north until it reaches William Penn Highway (US 22).
 Modern development has likely obliterated any of the original trail beyond this point.
 Occasional sections of Old William Penn Highway may follow the early path.

 As noted above, US 22 eventually meets Penn Avenue, which tracks west to Point Park and the remnants of Forts Duquesne and Pitt.
-Nearing the point, Penn Avenue passes near Grant Avenue, the site of Maj.
+Nearing the point, Penn Avenue passes near Grant Street, the site of Maj.
 James Grant's catastrophic attack on the French Fort.